Love your Mora™ knife, but want something tougher? Check out the Battle Horse Knives™ Feather Stick™.

 Comparing a $15 Mora to a $150 Feather Stick is so apples and oranges.
 Somebody will (justifiably) argue that you can buy 10 Moras for the price of one Feather Stick.

 Sure.
 But will you take along multiple Moras into the wilderness on the off chance that one might fail?
+Or will you wear two or three inexpensive Moras in the off chance one might fail?

 Here’s my take: If you like a Mora-style knife, but want a beefier version with premium steel, then you need to invest in a Feather Stick.
 Remember, (the old mossy cliche′) the best survival knife is the one you have with you.